chuqiaoshen/Git-Influencer/README.md

 ## Engineering challenge
 * cleaning, find the right field
-* about the algo and query need to use.
 * 80~100 G per month, and update every 1 hour in bigquery. need airflow auto or now.